odoo-dev/odoo/doc/howtos/rdtraining/01_architecture.rst

-Odoo modules can either add brand new business logic to an Odoo system, or alter and extend existing business logic: a module can be created to add your country's accounting rules to Odoo's generic accounting support, while the next module adds support for real-time visualisation of a bus fleet.
+Odoo modules can either add brand new business logic to an Odoo system, or alter and extend existing business logic: a module can be created to add your country's accounting rules to Odoo's generic accounting support, while a different module adds support for real-time visualisation of a bus fleet.

 Everything in Odoo thus starts and ends with modules.

+Terminology: developers group their business features in Odoo *modules*.
+The main user-facing modules are flagged and exposed as *Apps*, but a majority of the modules aren't Apps. *Modules* may also be referred to as *addons*, and the directories where the Odoo server finds them form the ``addons_path``.

 Composition of a module
 -----------------------

 An Odoo module **can** contain a number of elements:

-Business objects
+:ref:`Business objects <reference/orm>`
     A business object (e.g. an invoice) is declared as a Python class.
-The variables defined in these classes are automatically mapped to database fields thanks to the :abbr:`ORM (Object-Relational Mapping)` layer.
+The fields defined in these classes are automatically mapped to database columns thanks to the :abbr:`ORM (Object-Relational Mapping)` layer.

 :ref:`Object views <reference/views>`